Supply chain & data: reliability, performance, growth drivers

 1. Why has data reliability become essential in the supply chain?

-Because regulatory and economic pressures require businesses to be precise.
-Reliable data helps them better control costs, comply with environmental standards, and gain competitive advantages.
+Because regulatory and economic pressures force companies to be precise.
+Reliable data allows for better cost control, compliance with environmental standards, and access to competitive advantages.

 2. What are the main difficulties encountered by companies?

-Data scattered across multiple systems (ERP, logistics software, procurement platforms).
-Lack of unification and quality control.
-Absence of automated verification tools.
-Difficulty exploiting information in real time.
+Data is scattered across multiple systems (ERP, logistics software, supply platforms).
+There is a lack of unification and quality control.
+There are no automated verification tools.
+Real-time information is difficult to use.

 3. How to make supply chain data more reliable?